GeminiLn/EarningsCall_Dataset/README.md

-# What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues
+# What You Say and How You Say It Matters: Predicting Stock Volatility Using Verbal and Vocal Cues

 by Yu Qin and Yi Yang, ACL 2019.